This is the easiest to understand, and most comprehensive buyer's guide to LED grow lights that you'll ever read.

 These rope ratchets are sturdy as hell.

-But again, most lights come with their own hanging kit!
+But again, most lights come with a hanging kit!

 If you want to make things easy on yourself, you should also get a timer to control your light cycles: